learn-co-curriculum/dsc-probability-mass-function/README.md

 ![png](index_files/index_9_0.png)

-If you look carefully, there is only a difference in the y-axis.
-A histogram shows the frequency count of each value in a dataset, whereas the bar plot here shows probabilities.
+If you look carefully, there is only a difference in the y-axis: the histogram shows the frequency count of each value in a dataset, whereas the bar plot here shows probabilities.

 You can alter your histogram to show probabilities instead of frequency counts using the `density = True` argument.